ProteinsWebTeam/interpro-protein-update/README.md

 # InterPro Protein Update

+:warning: As of August 2019 we do not use this repository for the Protein Update.
+Please use [pyinterprod](https://github.com/ProteinsWebTeam/pyinterprod).

 The InterPro Protein Update is the procedures loading protein data from UniProtKB/Swiss-Prot and UniProtKB/TrEMBL flat files, and updating InterPro production tables to reflect changes.

 ## Getting started